 The Company is currently defending the case and maintains that the MOU and its Addendum were merely preparatory contracts for the execution of two legal mining easements: one for exploration and the other for exploitation in Fundo El Cabrito and that these activities were always subject to the results of the respective economic, technical and environmental studies, which eventually led to the decision to continue the development of the project elsewhere.
 No other contractual relationship or joint venture is considered to have arisen from these agreements and since they and the respective mining easements have terminated, Madesal has no right or expectation over any future development of the Penco Module.
+Trial is in the final stage and only waiting for the award.
 No provision has been booked because an unfavorable outcome is not considered probable.